microclimate-dev2ops/microclimate-eclipse-tools/README.md

 - Import your Microclimate project into the Eclipse workspace
 - Debug **Microprofile/Java EE** and **Spring** applications
 - View application and build logs in the **Console** view
-- Open your application in the default Eclipse browser
 - Integrate Microclimate validation errors into the **Markers** view
 - Open a shell session into a Microclimate application container
-- Open the application monitor page
-- Toggle the project auto build setting
-- Manually initiate project builds
+- Toggle the project auto build setting and manually initiate project builds
+- Open your application and the application monitor in a browser

 For more information see the [documentation](https://microclimate-dev2ops.github.io/mdteclipseoverview#doc)

 ## Contributing

-We welcome [issues](https://github.com/microclimate-dev2ops/microclimate-eclipse-tools/issues) and contributions from the public!
-See [CONTRIBUTING.md](https://github.com/microclimate-dev2ops/microclimate-eclipse-tools/tree/master/CONTRIBUTING.md).
+We welcome [issues](https://github.com/microclimate-dev2ops/microclimate-eclipse-tools/issues) and contributions.
+For more information, see [CONTRIBUTING.md](https://github.com/microclimate-dev2ops/microclimate-eclipse-tools/tree/master/CONTRIBUTING.md).

 ## Building